iArcanic/iss-cw/README.md

 ### 5.7 Cryptographic algorithms

-- Basic implementation of industry standard encryption algorithms simulated to a basic level.
+- Basic implementation of industry-standard encryption algorithms simulated to a basic level.
-- Additional platform specific encryption algorithms not implemented.
+- Additional platform-specific encryption algorithms are not implemented.

 ### 5.8 Key management

-- Only essential stages in the key management lifecycle able to be simulated – generation, storage, usage, and rotation.
+- Only essential stages in the key management lifecycle are able to be simulated – generation, storage, usage, and rotation.
-- Actual HSM synchronisation protocols not considered.
+- Actual HSM synchronisation protocols are not considered.

 ### 5.9 Exception handling

-- Core exception handling done but extensive error flows not implemented.
+- Core exception handling is done but extensive error flows are not implemented.

 ### 5.10 Concurrency

 - Only one test case workflow is run at a time.
-- Parallel processing capabilities of different workflows not considered.
+- Parallel processing capabilities of different workflows are not considered.

 ### 5.11 Performance

 - Code optimisation not achieved to full capabilities.
-- Large scale data, user and cryptographic operation performance testing not done.
+- Large-scale data, user and cryptographic operation performance testing not done.